Accounting and Finance for Non-Financial Managers: Part 1

 There are 19 openings remaining at this time.

+This course is part 1 of a 3-part series.
+Courses must be taken in order.
+All courses are offered 2-3 times per year.
 Every successful person in the workplace utilizes financial information to aid effective decision making.
 Accounting and Finance for Non-Financial Managers

 explains the financial concepts and accounting processes used in most businesses and will provide practical techniques that will increase your effectiveness and career.
 Get a foundation to understand the seven steps in the accounting cycle and use financial information in decision making.
 Come away with the knowledge to analyze resource allocation and evaluate financial performance.